bigjosh/trumpwap/README.md

 Runs on either...
  * Raspberry Pi 3
  * Raspberry Pi 2 with [suitable Wifi adapter](http://amzn.to/1UaJ6wX)

 You will also need a 2GB+ SD card.

 1. Download latest plantWAP release image under the `releases` tab above
 2. Burn it onto the SD card like [this](https://www.raspberrypi.org/documentation/installation/installing-images/)
 3. Insert the card into the Pi and turn it on!
-4. After it boots, connect to the Wifi network that looks like a plant
+4. After it boots, connect to the Wifi network that looks like a little plant (🌱)
 5. To test, you can pull up [this image](http://josh.com/joshpete.gif), which should look like a plant and not two white guys